ChaiKeshab/Chai-News-Class/README.md

 - React.js: JavaScript library for building user interfaces.
 - Axios: Promise-based HTTP client for making API requests.
 - SCSS: Styling the app for an enhanced user experience.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the CHAI News app, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push the branch: `git push origin feature-name`
-5. Submit a pull request.

-## License

-The CHAI News app is open-source and available under the [MIT License](LICENSE).